PolymorphicAgent/MCPackTool/README.md

 - Quickmerge - all except "prompt at each conflict"

-latest edit: experimenting with OpenGL to render Minecraft assets in 3d from resourcepacks for the conflict prompter.
-A lot of work to go...
+~~latest edit: experimenting with OpenGL to render Minecraft assets in 3d from resourcepacks for the conflict prompter.
+A lot of work to go...~~

+latest edit: I got a test triangle to render, but when I started looking for vertices, none existed!
+Therefore, I must refactor my resourcepack parsing logic (again)...

 # Setting up the environment